 Always the science dork, and now a practitioner in the world of wellness, I know how bad stress is for us.
 Constantly sending our bodies into (and keeping our bodies in) fight, flight, or flee mode will do us in, over time.
 Instead of the acute stress that nature intended (short-lived for immediate survival) we find ourselves chronically stressed.
 It ruins us.
 So how do we set boundaries and protect ourself from the KRAKENS in our building and the KRAKENS in the workplace?
 Workplaces that exist where it is a badge of honor to overwork ourselves no less?
 (Set aside 33 minutes to watch one of my favorite videos on overwork.)

-In creating the Connecting with Purpose lunch and learn for Rist Wellness, I did a bit of research on personality types.
+In creating the Start on Purpose workshop for Emanant Wellness, I did a bit of research on personality types.
 The most popular test is the Myers-Briggs test and personalities are defined based on:

 - extroversion vs. introversion